StefaniPetkova/BullsAndCows/README.md

 # BullsAndCows
 A logical board game for two opponents.
+The goal is to riddle the number that the other player has in mind.